 The Director General of Shipping shall once in five years communicate the report containing results of the evaluation required by sub-rule (2) and sub-rule (3) to the International Maritime Organization in accordance with the format specified in section A-I/7 of the STCW Code.

-Medical standards.–– (1) The standards of medical fitness for seafarers and the issue of medical certificates shall be in accordance with the provisions of the Merchant Shipping (Medical Examination) Rules 2000 and taking into account guidelines adopted by the International Maritime Organization.
+Medical standards.–– (1) The standards of medical fitness for seafarers and the issue of medical certificates shall be in accordance with the provisions of the Merchant Shipping (Medical Examination) Rules 2000 (as amended) and taking into account guidelines adopted by the International Maritime Organization. and/or the International Labour Organisation (ILO).

 Medical certificates shall remain valid for a period of two years; provided that if the seafarer is under the age of 18, the maximum period of validity shall be one year.